OmarAshraf-02/Intro-To-Networks-Project/README.md

 Website made for the Intro to Communication Networks Course at the GUC.
-A website created with Node.js as well as frameworks such as ExpressJS, Express Sessions, Alerts as well as EJS.
+A website created with Node.js as well ExpressJS and Express Sessions
-First Javascript project personally.
+First Javascript project.
 A basic version was also deployed using Render